MIPPL/nephele-org-website/public/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 From there you can view your transaction on Etherscan by clicking on the icon circled in red!

 **Yippieeee!
-You just sent your first Ethereum transaction using Alchemy 🎉**
+You just sent your first Nephele transaction using Alchemy 🎉**

 _For feedback and suggestions about this guide, please message Elan on Alchemy’s [Discord](https://discord.gg/A39JVCM)!_